 Tragic, Sympathetic, Foreboding, Ironic

-Because the play doesn't have a narrator, the tone is profoundly shaped by the commentary of the Chorus.
+Because this play doesn't have a narrator, the tone is also profoundly shaped by the commentary of the Chorus.
 The Chorus expresses genuine sympathy for the situations of the characters, yet at the same time is acutely aware of the upcoming events.